stainlessrock/discord.js-bot/README.md

-# discord.js-bot
-simple discord bot
-dont forget to make a bot application from discord dont forget to install  discord js your bot is ready!
+dont forget to make a bot application from discord, dont forget to install  discord js, your bot is ready!